Skip links

 Does Drug or Alcohol Abuse Lead to Mental Illness?
 Toronto, Ontario

 Drug addiction and alcohol addiction can be a factor in the evolution of a mental health condition.
 When an individual abuses drugs and alcohol, the substances affect the same areas of the brain which also affect the process of chemical distribution which leads to mental health conditions.
 Yes, drug or alcohol abuse can lead to different forms of mental illness.
 When the communication pathways in the brain are interrupted by these substances, the reliance on the substances alters those communication pathways.
-The use of these substances can be seen as the brain’s priorities when it has experienced the effects of these chemicals and how they can make you feel temporarily, even with consequences that may arise.
+The use of these substances can be seen as the brain’s priority when it has experienced the effects of these chemicals and how they can make you feel temporarily, even with consequences that may arise.

 What Mental Health Conditions are likely to occur with Drug or Alcohol Abuse?